michal-harish/kafka-topology/README.md

 4. http://localhost/kafka-topology/public/?Local=localhost:2181

 NOTE: You can monitor mutliple clusters by adding &<name>=<zk-connect-string> at the end of the url

 NOTE: Monitors are actually infinite ajax requests and the portlets have zookeeper watchers so should update without refreshing the page if there is a rebalance.

 BackLog
 =======
 - implement scanning consumers and their offsets (persistent zk nodes /consumers/offsets)
 - implement live scan of consumer-topic-partition ownership (ephemeral zk nodes /consumers/owners)
-- check https://github.com/ianbarber/Zookeeper-Example for zk php reference
+- detect whether consumer each is "active" by looking how far behind the latest offsets of the respective kafka partition it is.